Article Categories

 </html>

-Use the Object.keys() and forEach() method
+Using Object.keys() and forEach() Method

-We can use the Object.keys() method to get the object's keys in the array format.
+We can use the Object.keys() method to get the object's keys in array format.
 After that, we can use the forEach() method to iterate through the array of keys.

 While iterating through all the keys, we can access the value of the particular key and use it as a key for the new object.